ranxian/lark-openapi-mcp/README.md

   **Solution**: Check your network connection and ensure your APP_ID and APP_SECRET are correct.
 Verify that you can access the Feishu/Lark Open Platform API; you may need to configure a proxy.

 - **Issue**: Error when using user_access_token
   **Solution**: Check if the token has expired. user_access_token usually has a validity period of 2 hours and needs to be refreshed periodically.
-You can implement an automatic token refresh mechanism or use app_access_token instead.
+You can implement an automatic token refresh mechanism.

 - **Issue**: Unable to call certain APIs after starting the MCP service, with insufficient permissions errors **Solution**: Check if your application has obtained the corresponding API permissions.
 Some APIs require additional high-level permissions, which can be configured in the [Developer Console](https://open.feishu.cn/app) or [Lark Developer Console](https://open.larksuite.com/app).
 Ensure that permissions have been approved.